SendPhoto vs Google Photos: Professional Client Gallery Solutions

 The interface is covered in Google branding.
 Google Photos logo in the corner.
 Google's font choices.
 Google's layout decisions.
 Nothing about the experience reflects your photography brand.

-Compare that to a SendPhoto gallery where your custom watermark reinforces your brand, and the clean interface keeps focus on your images—not Google's product.
+Compare that to a SendPhoto gallery where watermarking, cover styling, and the clean interface keep the focus on your images, not Google's product.

 Confusing Download Process